 ministries that were already in place.

-As of February 2010 new history is being made as St. John’s is under the leadership of Rev Amy Hotter.
-Pastor Amy lives with her husband John in Montgomeryville, Pennsylvania.
+February 2010 new history was being made as St. John’s went under the leadership of Rev Amy Hotter.
+Pastor Amy lived with her husband John in Montgomeryville, Pennsylvania.
 Between the two of them they have four children and two dogs, and they love spending time with family and friends.
-Pastor Amy brings a new, fresh approach to worship!
-We love her children's sermons and the way she encourages worship and prayer from the heart!
+Pastor Amy briought a new, fresh approach to worship!
+We loved her children's sermons and the way she encouraged worship and prayer from the heart!
 Pastor Amy served St. John's until January 2019 when her husband's job transferred him to New Jersey.

 Points of Interest